orbit-online/upkg/README.md

 `upkg root` is a utility function for scripts in order to build `source` paths (see [Including dependencies](#including-dependencies)).

+### Silent operation

+You can suppress processing output by setting `UPKG_SILENT=true`.
+When stderr is not a TTY, μpkg switches to outputting a line for each processing step instead of overwriting the same line.
+Errors will always be output and cannot be silenced (use `2>/dev/null` to do that).

 ## Upgrading packages